 A listing is a property that, through the signing of a listing agreement, is being marketed and sold by a real estate brokerage on behalf of the owner.
-The brokerage will handle all marketing, negotiations and paperwork for the seller and will be paid a commission upon sale of the property.
+The brokerage will handle all marketing, negotiations, and paperwork for the seller and will be paid a commission upon the sale of the property.

 37. Littoral Rights

-Littoral rights guarantee a property owner whose property abuts a static body of water, such as a pond, ocean or lake, the right to use the shore.
+Littoral rights guarantee a property owner whose property abuts a static body of water, such as a pond, ocean, or lake, the right to use the shore.
 These rights typically grant that they own everything on the shoreline up to the high median watermark.

-In real estate, the term lot refers to a parcel of land, sometimes also called a tract or land lot, that is owned or for sale.
+In real estate, the term lot refers to a parcel of land, sometimes also called a tract or a land lot, that is owned or for sale.
 Lot listings are being sold for the value of the land, rather than anything that might be on it.
 Additionally, a lot can also refer to the land that a property sits on, as in the description “3 bedroom home on 2+ acre lot”.

 39. Market Value